Joalor64GH/ForeverUnderscore-backup/README.md

 Psych Engine Characters Support,
 Strumline Manipulation (positions, angles, etc), Custom Dialogue Text Support,
-Upcoming Revamped Chart Editor - Press SHIFT+7 on a Song or in Freeplay for a Preview!, and more to come in the future!
+Upcoming Revamped Chart Editor - Press SHIFT+7 on a Song or in Freeplay for a Preview, and more to come in the future!

 ----------------------------------------------